8 Eco-Friendly Roofing Materials to Consider

 5. Slate Tiles

-For an exceptionally durable roofing option, look to slate tiles.
+For an exceptionally durable roofing option, look at slate tiles.
 These sturdy tiles offer a stunning appearance, long life, and fire resistance, in addition to their overall eco-friendly design.
 Special tile coatings can also be applied to help make slate roofing even more energy-efficient.

 While slate roofing is beautiful, it is difficult to install and requires an experienced professional so it is done correctly.
 In addition, like clay tiles, slate roofing is heavy and requires extra structural support to be installed safely.